• Skip to primary navigation

 Make sure you read the ingredients of your red curry paste to make sure it doesn’t contain fish.
 I recently made the mistake of buying a jar without checking the ingredients and didn’t realize until I started cooking with it than it wasn’t vegan.
 I like Thai Kitchen Red Curry Paste.
 (Be careful though, because their Roasted Red Chili Paste contains anchovies and shrimp!)

-Thai-Style Red Curry Green Beans overhead
+Red Curry Green Beans with rice and limes

-Thai-Style Red Curry Green Beans square
+Red Curry Green Beans square

 Thai-Style Red Curry Green Beans